-In layman’s terms, reach = how far and wide your brand message has travelled and the potential size of your audience.
+In layman’s terms, reach is how far and wide your brand message has traveled and the potential size of your audience.

 Back when magazines were popped through letterboxes, publishers knew EXACTLY how many subscribers received each issue, and thus the term was coined.

 As publishing moved online, the term stuck, even though it was much more difficult to accurately calculate readership.

 When it comes to reach the bigger the audience, the better for your brand.

 But, it’s worth noting that reach alone does not tell you exactly how many people saw your article or press release; just that they were able to do so through an email, in a tweet, or via media shared by a news outlet’s Facebook account, for example.